bhargav-yarlagadda/nuView/README.md

-# Nu-View 🚀
+# Lumina 🚀

 A sophisticated AI-powered web development platform built with Next.js 15, TypeScript, and modern web technologies.
-Nu-View enables developers to describe their desired web components or features in natural language, and the AI system generates interactive code fragments with live previews in real-time.
+Lumina enables developers to describe their desired web components or features in natural language, and the AI system generates interactive code fragments with live previews in real-time.

-## 🎯 What is Nu-View?
+## 🎯 What is Lumina?

-Nu-View is an intelligent coding assistant that transforms natural language descriptions into working web applications.
+Lumina is an intelligent coding assistant that transforms natural language descriptions into working web applications.
 It's designed for developers, designers, and anyone who wants to quickly prototype web interfaces without writing code from scratch.

 ### Core Concept
 1. **User Input**: Describe what you want to build (e.g., "Create an animated hero section with a dark mode toggle")